famousj/the-little-hooner/hooner.md

 **Q:** Do we need another function for testing equality?

 **A:** No, but it's a good exercise to write one.

-KM: Do we even want this?
-I think this part was included in TLS because Scheme treats numbers and non-numbers differently.

 **Q:** `+exp [1 1]`